 Bellefield Clinic – Mood, Anxiety, Personality Disorders (12 months)

 |Comprehensive Recovery Service - Severe Persistent Mental Illness (SPMI), Schizophrenia Spectrum Disorders (12 months)|

 |Benedum Geriatric Center or Alzheimer's Disease Research Center – Old-Age Psychiatry and Major Neurocognitive Disorders (6 months)|

 |Center for Children and Families – Child and Adolescent Psychiatry (6 months)|

 |At least 3 Elective Outpatient Clinics (6 months each), one specifically geared toward Community Psychiatry|

 The formal teaching curriculum during PGY3 provides a series of advanced topics, including courses on multiple modalities of psychotherapy, advanced psychopharmacology and evidence-based medicine.

-A large number (over 40) of elective opportunities currently exist and new ones are regularly proposed by residents and faculty to further diversify the training experience.
-Many residents choose elective training sites to explore career opportunities, while others may use the time to complete any remaining requirements such as Community Psychiatry and Forensic Psychiatry.
+A large number (over 40) of elective opportunities currently exist and new ones are regularly implemented by residents and faculty to further diversify the training experience.
+Many residents choose elective training sites to explore career opportunities and build expertise within areas of interest.
 There are currently no call obligations in the senior year.